 If you haven’t already cleaned your patio furniture, now’s the time.
-Rinse the winter dirt and the spring pollen off furniture with a spray nozzle attached to a hose, then fill a Homer bucket with warm water and a squirt of dishwasher soap and give cushions good scrub.
+Rinse the winter dirt and the spring pollen off furniture with a spray nozzle attached to a hose, then fill a Homer bucket with warm water and a squirt of dishwasher soap and give the cushions a good scrub.
 Rinse with water and let dry.
 Pick up more tips for cleaning outdoor furniture in this video.

-Now that you have a clean space, look to a few of our favorite tried-and-true tips for transformation:
+Now that you have a clean space, look to a few of our favorite tried-and-true tips for transformation.

-Lighting.
+4. Lighting.
 Throw some light on your outdoor space so you can enjoy it through summer and fall evenings.
 Swag strings of lights for a backyard bistro primed for entertaining.
 There are more string light choices this year than ever before: Edison bulbs, drums, lanterns, stars, even hummingbirds.
 Buy several strands and criss-cross them overhead to illuminate your deck.